 Eberle scores 2 as Kraken outshine Stars 6-3, send series to deciding Game 7

+“That’s all you can ask for These games are what makes playoff hockey fun,” Seattle’s Jordan Eberle said.

-SEATTLE (AP) — Jordan Eberle scored twice, Eeli Tolvanen had a goal and two assists, and the Seattle Kraken beat the Dallas Stars 6-3 on Saturday night to force a deciding Game 7 in their Western Conference semifinal series.
+Eberle scored twice, Eeli Tolvanen had a goal and two assists, and the Kraken beat the Dallas Stars 6-3 on Saturday night to force a deciding Game 7 in their Western Conference semifinal series.

 Tolvanen’s goal in the opening minutes of the second period gave Seattle a 3-1 lead.
 Rookie Tye Kartye scored his third of the playoffs beating Jake Oettinger with a wrist shot less than three minutes later, and the Kraken withstood several pushes by the Stars to send the series back to Texas.